oxinabox/oxinabox.github.io/_posts/2020-04-19-Julia-Antipatterns.md

     MethodError: no method matching my_average(::Base.SkipMissing{Array{Union{Missing, Int64},1}})
     Closest candidates are:
       my_average(!Matched::AbstractArray{T,1} where T) at In[6]:2

+#### What to do instead?
+Don't constrain the argument at all.
+That will allow it to accept iterators.
+In this case in particular, it can be very much worth it to make functions that can work with iterators.
+Sometimes this may mean adding a second method, a hand-optimized one that works on arrays, and a more general one (without constraints) for iterators.

 ### Dispatching on  `AbstractVector{<:Real}` rather than `AbstractVector`